ludwigschubi/graphql-code-generator/website/docs/plugins/typescript-oclif.md

 ### Step 4: Add & Configure GraphQL Codegen

-First, follow the GraphQL-Code-Generator guide to install it, and make sure to also install `@graphql-codegen/typescript-oclif`.
+First, follow the GraphQL-Code-Generator guide to install it, and make sure to also install `webql-codegen-typescript-oclif`.
 Then, change your `codegen.yml` file to look like this:

 ```
 schema: <path-to-your-schema>